 Renee believes the intimate is the universal and this gives her courage and freedom to write openly about the struggles and joys of living.
 Well-ordered, thoughtful, and reflective, her writing draws upon the stories and experiences from family life, homeschooling, homemaking, travel and adventure to explore fundamental and transcendent ideas in philosophy, education, psychology, and Christian spirituality.

-Renee has been blogging for eleven years and in that time she has produced the following self-published e-books and audio teaching.
+Renee has been blogging for thirteen years and in that time she has produced the following self-published e-books and audio teaching.

 Originally from Alberta, Canada, Renee has made homes in New Jersey, Maine, Nova Scotia and Quebec.

 Renee currently lives with her husband and her three teenagers in the cosmopolitan hub of Montreal, a city she adores.
 She recently graduated her oldest daughter from homeschooled high school.
 One down, two to go.

 She delights in keeping her family's small apartment home organized and cozy, a welcoming place for doing life together; and is committed to creating spaces and routines, and exploring ideas that cultivate creativity, relationship, beauty, and freedom.

 As an ESTJ, Enneagram Type 6, Renee feels most at ease with structure and order but thrives also on the energy of bursting-at-the-seams creativity, the riotous beauty of flower gardens, and overflowing farmers markets.
 She is inspired by old-city architecture but is drawn to dwell in a small cabin in the woods.

 International and interprovincial moves, home births, communal living, homeschooling three kids from elementary through high school, living in ski chalets and city apartments, being married to her opposite, hiking the Appalachian Trail, being an anglophone in a francophone culture, and journeying through a early-midlife crisis are a few of the adventures Renee can call her own.